General machinery and equipment appraisals.

 What industries fall under general machinery and equipment?

 Manufacturing and metalworking, fabrication and welding, food processing and packaging, plastics, printing, construction, woodworking, material handling, and industrial process equipment.
-Narrower categories sit beneath this specialty.
+If your equipment is more specialized, we value it against the market where it actually trades.

 What is the difference between FMV, OLV and FLV for industrial equipment?